AlishaAdrian/datasciencecoursera_3_project/CodeBook.md

-Alisha A. Waller
+Alisha Adrian
 Final Project
 Course 3: Getting and Cleaning Data

 #Code Book for project

 The original code book for the data in this project is in the repo as a Word file.
 In this file, I only describe the processes I used to create new data files from the original data.